zenosu/gitbattle/README.md

 - Redux state management

-- integration test from the user's endpoint
+- Writing an integration or E2E test suite with nightwatch.js

 ####What is a gitbattle app?